 - Check your insurance policies for coverage and potential changes.
 Are your student’s belongings at college covered by your homeowner’s insurance?
 Might you reduce your car insurance if your student will not be driving while away at school?
 Is your health insurance available in another state?
 Check to see whether any changes or updates are necessary.

 - Find some good college parent beach reading.
 There are lots of books out there for college parents.
 (Check out our Resources Page for suggestions.)
 Read more than one.
 Get different perspectives.
 You’ll gather information – and be reassured that you are not alone in your feelings and concerns.

 - If your student has been assigned a summer reading book, read it.
 Have some conversations with your student about the book.
 Colleges often follow up summer reading assignments in the fall with groups or seminars.
 Your student may even have an assignment based on the book.
 Reading along with your student will give you some insight into what themes they may be encountering in the fall.

 - Make Family Weekend hotel reservations.
 If you’re planning to visit for a Family Weekend, and you haven’t already done so, make your reservations now.
 Local hotels often fill up fast.

 - Line up some activities for yourself for the fall when your student leaves.
-Give yourself something to look forward to and to plan on.
-The nest may still be empty, but if you keep yourself busy in the fall, it may not echo quite so much.
+Give yourself something to look forward to.
+The nest may be empty, but if you keep yourself busy in the fall, it may not echo quite so much.

 Preparations for the college transition are obvious for your student, but may be less obvious to you as a college parent.
 There are things that you can do to prepare for the experience.
 Remember that your job is now to coach from the sidelines, but doing some of your summer homework will help you feel involved in the process without taking over the responsibilities that belong to your student.
 Remember that you still have an important place in your student’s college experience.
 Begin now to explore what that will be.